bougui505/blog/_posts/2015-07-16-renumber_citations_in_restructured_text.markdown

     ..
 [Bouvier_2010] Bouvier, G., Evrard-Todeschi, N., Girault, J.-P. & Bertho, G. Automatic clustering of docking poses in virtual screening process using self-organizing map.
 Bioinformatics 26, 53–60 (2010).
     ..
 [Bouvier_2014] Bouvier, G., Desdouits, N., Ferber, M., Blondel, A. & Nilges, M. An automatic tool to analyze and cluster macromolecular conformations based on Self-Organizing Maps.
 Bioinformatics btu849 (2014).

-This script below will replaces the citation occurrences with incremental number from 1 and compile the file in pdf with `pandoc`:
+This script below will replace the citation occurrences with incremental number from 1 and compile the file in pdf with `pandoc`:

 {% gist baa041df449fc8640369 %}